puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 - The PE console accepts traffic from the Puppet master on this port.
 - Classifier group: “PE Console”

-Port Number: **8081**

-- PuppetDB accepts traffic/requests on this port.
-- The Puppet master and PE console send traffic to PuppetDB on this port.
-- Classifier group: “PE PuppetDB"

 Port Number: **61613**

 - MCollective uses this port to accept inbound traffic/requests from Puppet agents for orchestration.